 • Average cost of living: $1,500 to $2,800.

-New Zealand is among the safest countries, ranking 4th globally.
-It has low violent crime rates and minimal petty crime and is rated Level 1 by the US Department of State.
+New Zealand is also safe, ranking 4th globally with low crime rates.
+It’s also rated Level 1 by the US Department of State.

 7. Italy